dotnet/tye/docs/getting_started.md

 1. Run the `tye` command line in the solution root

    ```
-   tye run --port 8001
+   tye run
    ```

-   This should run the applications (including redis in the docker containers) and you should be able to view the logs for each of the services running.
-Navigate to the `frontend` project and verify that the data returned is the same after refreshing the page multiple times, and that new content is loaded after 15 seconds.
+   Navigate to <http://localhost:8000> to see the dashboard running.
+Now you will see both `redis` and the `redis-cli` running.
+Navigate to the `frontend` application and verify that the data returned is the same after refreshing the page multiple times.
+New content will be loaded every 15 seconds, so if you wait that long and refresh again, you should see new data.
+You can also look at the redis-cli logs and see what data is being cached in redis.

 ## Deploying the application